CS 473: Homework Policies

 Algorithms require English specifications.

 Before you describe any algorithm, you must first specify in English the precise problem your algorithm is supposed to solve.
-In particular, before you define a function or algorithm with arguments, your English specification must explicitly state how to use those arguments.
+In particular, before you describe an algorithm with arguments, your English specification must explicitly state how to use those arguments.
 Explaining your algorithm in English is neither necessary nor sufficient.
 Any solution that contains an unspecified algorithm automatically gets a score of zero.

 Greedy algorithms require formal proofs of correctness.